 Healthy teeth and gums – for life!

 Good-Gums goes to work straight away.
-Feel the difference as our unique formula – containing everything teeth and gums need to heal and restore – takes effect.
+Feel the difference as our unique formula – containing everything gums need to heal and restore – takes effect.

 During the first one or two bottles, you are likely to notice a definite improvement to your gums.
 They may feel firmer and tighter.
 If your gums had previously been bleeding at times, they probably will have stopped.
 Previous sore spots may no longer feel sore… all encouraging signs that you’re on the right path.